 The approach to solving the problem in the project should always involve your client’s learning about what is being done and why, so your client can very likely repeat the approach as much as possible after you are gone.

 - Ensure equal attention to solving the problem and your relationship with your client.
-The quality of the relationship between you and your client is a reliable predictor of the quality of the outcome from the project.
-Clients often judge projects, not only by their outcomes, but also by the quality of their working relationship with the consultant.
+The quality of the relationship between you and your client is a reliable predictor of the quality of the outcome of the project.
+Clients often judge projects, not only by their outcomes but also by the quality of their working relationship with the consultant.

 Professional consultants should always adhere to certain principles and ethics in their work, as well as continually developing themselves as individuals and consultants.
 The following resources provide numerous guidelines to help you as a professional.

 |See a video about principles for successful consulting, defining “success”, principles for ethical consulting, managing risks and liabilities, and knowing when to leave.
 From the Consultants

 - Are You a Professional?

 - Working on Ourselves, as Consultants